All Episodes

 They don't have subprime mortgages in Canada.

-They don't have they they didn't get into that racket.
+They didn't get into that racket.

-The government left the banks, and and by the way, this is the pitiful state this country's been reduced to.
+And by the way, this is the pitiful state this country's been reduced to.

 I'm citing to you a Canadian example as an example of how capitalism should function.

-The Canadian banks are fine, they don't need to be bailed out, uh, they're doing great, and the re and the only thing that's a problem, by the way, is that some of these banks, like uh the Royal Bank of Canada and the Canadian Imperial Bank of Commerce, they made the mistake of buying small uh U.S. subsidiaries.
+And the only thing that's a problem, by the way, is that some of these banks, like the Royal Bank of Canada and the Canadian Imperial Bank of Commerce, they made the mistake of buying small U.S. subsidiaries.

-Because they understand that the government has distorted the banking sector in the United States, distorted the banking sector.
+So they've all sold off their pathetic American subsidiaries now because they understand that the government has distorted the banking sector in the United States, distorted the banking sector.

-Uh we've been hearing all this talk for the last year.
+We've been hearing all this talk for the last year.

 We need to free up the credit markets.